dexmac/api-validation-with-nightwatch/README.md

 ## Custom Nightwatch Assertions

-NightwatchJS contains a nifty feature which allows enhancing and customizing its basic set of test assertions (- more info. on creating and configuring custom assertions can be found [here](https://tudorbarbu.ninja/custom-assertions-for-nightwatchjs/) and [here](https://github.com/nightwatchjs/nightwatch-docs/blob/master/guide/extending-nightwatch/custom-assertions.md)).
+NightwatchJS contains a nifty feature that allows enhancing and customizing its basic set of test assertions (- more info. on creating and configuring custom assertions can be found [here](https://tudorbarbu.ninja/custom-assertions-for-nightwatchjs/) and [here](https://github.com/nightwatchjs/nightwatch-docs/blob/master/guide/extending-nightwatch/custom-assertions.md)).